marcusgia2505/classsExGameInstructions/docs/Elements.rst

 .. image:: _static/develop/buttons.PNG
    :height: 500px

 This type of input is used for discrete decisions.
-You can implement single choice questions using buttons (left panel of figure below), simple lists (middle panel) or drop lists (right panel).
+You can implement single choice questions using buttons (first figure below), simple lists (second figure) or drop lists (third figure).
 This is what they look like in the participants' display.
 The settings are the same for these options.

 .. image:: _static/ButtonsAndSelection3.JPG
     :width: 30%